wired010/Docker-Provider/Documentation/OSMPrivatePreview/ReadMe.md

      * Add the namespaces you want to monitor in configmap `monitor_namespaces = ["namespace1", "namespace2"]`
      * Run the following kubectl command: kubectl apply -f<configmap_yaml_file.yaml>
          * Example: `kubectl apply -f container-azm-ms-osmconfig.yaml`
-4. The configuration change can take upto 15 mins to finish before taking effect, and all omsagent pods in the cluster will restart.
-The restart is a rolling restart for all omsagent pods, not all restart at the same time.
+4. The configuration change can take upto 15 mins to finish before taking effect, and all ama-logs pods in the cluster will restart.
+The restart is a rolling restart for all ama-logs pods, not all restart at the same time.

 ### Azure Arc for Kuberentes
 This section assumes that you already have your kubernetes distribution connected via Azure Arc.
 If not learn more [here.](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/quickstart-connect-cluster)